AdityaGirdhar/cse558-data-science/README.md

 ## Best Medicine for a given condition
-- For each condition, it identifies the data point with the highest confidence score (distance from the decision boundary) [ using logistic regression ] ( output is in .[output][output.txt]
+- For each condition, it identifies the data point with the highest confidence score (distance from the decision boundary) [ using logistic regression ] ( output is in .[output](output.txt)

 ## Model: Best-K Review Scores